mattermost/docs/source/overview/security.rst

 Security Updates
 ------

-Mattermost software has undergone multiple rounds of security analysis and penetration testing.
 Security reseachers provide confidential feedback to Mattermost, Inc. using a responsible disclosure policy, allowing for security updates to be provided to the community prior to public disclosure.

 For more information, please see: